wp-plugins/qdiscuss/readme.txt

 QDiscuss is a WordPress native plugin, all data  and code run on your WordPress site, and the users in WordPress will be default set as the members of QDiscuss.

-Because of using the Javascript Framework Ember.js, QDiscuss is  a one page forum app, ajax loading all the data, it's easy, elegant and user-friendly.

 <a href="http://colorvila.com/qdiscuss-plugin">Click to see Live Demo</a>

 <h3>Features:</h3>
 1. WordPress native plugin, your data belongs to you
 2. One page app
 3. Three levels roles: Administrator, Moderator, Members
 4. Forum avatar upload
 5. Dynamic notifications
 6. Born mobile, born to touch
 7. Reply while you read
 8. Real time updates
+9. Categories extensions
+10. Sticky extensions

 <h3>To Do List</h3>
-1. Category
-2. User profile
+1. User profile
-3. Attachment when post
+2. Attachment when post
-4. Extension system
-5. ...
+3. ...

 <h3>Contributing</h3>
 The QDiscuss is now at the early development stage, we'd love to hear general feedback on the <a href="http://colorvila.com/qdiscuss">QDiscuss Development Forum</a>, and on <a href="https://wordpress.org/support/topic/qdiscuss-need-feedback?replies=1#post-6864335">WordPress Support forum</a>